 Soundproofing and sound absorption are two different things so don’t be tricked into thinking that devices meant to absorb sound will give you the same results as soundproofing.
 Both sound absorption solutions and soundproofing solutions have benefits but they achieve a different result.

 Sound absorption uses sound dampening techniques and materials to improve the sound in a room.
-This is often used in rooms that need good acoustics, such as a recording studio or theater, or in rooms that are large and echoing to better improve sound and music transfer through the area.
+This is often used in rooms that need good acoustics, such as a recording studio or theatre, or in rooms that are large and echoing to better improve sound and music transfer through the area.

 Soundproofing on the other hand, is used to isolate or block sound inside a room – or to keep sound out of a room.
 This option is often used in multi-family homes, basement suites or business situations where confidentiality or a quiet, calm work environment are desired.